 If you would like the installer to log to stderr as well, you can pass

 You can define the error handling for every installation or uninstallation action separately.
-Mor information is available in the DMG options and files on screens and actions.
+Please find more information in the Screens and Actions help topic.

 The process of an installer returns